CONT3XT . NET on Sat, 1 Sep 2007 19:57:23 +0200 (CEST)

 100 Black Boxes, for example, is a circular hypertext fiction.
 The last entry makes this explicit, referencing a repeating children's rhyme and the ancient symbol of the Ourobouros: "There was an old man called Michael Finnegan.
 Ourobouros.
 That's the word.
 Ourobouros, the snake that swallows its own tail.
 Between these shelves, between these books, between these words, I go round in circles.
 Swallowing myself."
 Unlike most conventional games that have a logical conclusion, The Endless Forest invites you to participate in a gamespace that is ambient and endlessly explorative.
 Every Icon, a beautiful piece of software that will depict every possible combination of black and white squares in a grid of 32 x 32 is a work that will reach its endpoint so far into the future, by our human timescales it seems to reach forth into infinity.
 Mario Battle No. 1, with the iconic Super Mario wandering in a game world stripped of the usual enemies and prizes, ends after a certain amount of time, but the lack of objects in the world lengthens the sense of time.
 Instead of racing against the clock killing all the monsters in his path, the Mario character that you control is left to ponder his fate, wandering past a limitless, pristine expanse of digital green fields and blue skies.
 Tom Moody's animated GIFs repeat a few frames over and over, offering a study of the simple charm of repetition of movement.
 These works and the others included here utilise the possibilities of the power of computation, channeling this power into aesthetic and emotionally resonant experiences.

-With works by Tom Moody, Lisa Jevbratt, Mark Napier, Myfanwy Ashmore, Auriea Harvey & Michaël Samyn, John F. Simon, Jr., Alistair Gentry
+Tom Moody, Lisa Jevbratt, Mark Napier, Myfanwy Ashmore, Auriea Harvey & Michaël Samyn, John F. Simon, Jr., Alistair Gentry

 About Michelle Kasprzak